quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Note that it's possible the RTT is smaller than the receiver's timer granularity, as communicated via the 'min_ack_delay' transport parameter, preventing the receiver from sending an acknowledgment every RTT in time.
-In these cases, 'Reordering Threshold' can be harmful, because it delays fast loss detection.
+In these cases, Reordering Threshold values other than 1 can be harmful, because it delays fast loss detection.

 A congestion controller that is congestion window limited relies upon receiving acknowledgements to send additional data into the network.
 An increase in